Vanguard vs Public in 2026

 Websites

-All three brokerage firms have websites with charts and order tickets.
-Public’s ticket has 3 order types: market, limit, and stop.
+To place trades with or without margin, all three firms provide websites with charts and order tickets.
+Public’s trade form offers 3 order types (market, limit, and stop).

 Public vs Vanguard

-Schwab has more advanced choices, such as OCO (one cancels the other) and contingent orders.
-Schwab also provides a browser-based platform.
-You can launch it under the Trade tab, and it offers both simulated and live trading with two different order forms and full-screen charts.
+At Schwab, we found many more order types.
+These include OCO (one cancels the other) and contingent orders.
+Schwab also offers something the other two don’t: a browser platform.
+Launched from the Trade tab in the top menu, it provides simulated and live trading with two order tickets and full-screen charting.

 Winner: Schwab